What is Wildfire?

 No. Please keep in mind that Wildfire is not a replacement for calling 9–1–1.
 If you are in or witness an emergency situation, we ask you to call 9–1–1 first before posting to Wildfire.

-How do I get Wildfire at my school?
+How do I get Wildfire at my school or location?